WHAT TO DO IN INTERLAKEN

 Discover Grindelwald and Grindelwald-First

-Grindelwald is one of the cutest villages, and a must-see place in the region of Interlaken, of Switzerland and should be on your list.
+Grindelwald is one of the cutest villages and a must-see place in the region of Interlaken.
+But Grindelwald is also about adventure.

-Many people assume that Grindelwald is car-free (like some other villages) but it actually isn’t.
-However, it is pretty small so I would combine it with another acitivity like Grindelwald First and actually do hike in that area (more on that later), walk the Cliff Walk, do some activities like First Glider.
+However, Grindelwald village is pretty small, so I would combine it with another activity like Grindelwald First (see image) and actually do a hike in that area (more on that later), walk the Cliff Walk, do some activities like First Glider.